spiffe/spiffe/standards/SPIFFE_Workload_API.md

 #### 6.2.3 ValidateJWTSVID

 The `ValidateJWTSVID` RPC validates JWT-SVIDs for a specific audience on behalf of a client.
 Further, the server MUST parse and validate the JWT-SVID according to the rules outlined in the [JWT-SVID](JWT-SVID.md) specification.
-The claims embedded in the JWT-SVID payload MUST be provided in the `claims` field in the `ValidateJWTSVIDResponse`, however implementations MAY filter those claims before returning them to the client.
+The claims embedded in the JWT-SVID payload SHOULD be provided in the `claims` field in the `ValidateJWTSVIDResponse`; the claims defined by this specification above are required, however implementations MAY filter non-SPIFFE claims before returning them to the client.
+SPIFFE claims are required for interoperability.

 All fields in the `ValidateJWTSVIDRequest` and `ValidateJWTSVIDResponse` message are mandatory.